-Our strategies, responsibilities and projects
+Our responsibilities and strategies

 Hampshire County Council is the Lead Local Flood Authority (LLFA) for the County